Merge Rules

 Unique Values - Will only store values in the mapped long text area field that differ from those kept in the master record.

-All Values - Will store all values, regardless of whether they are duplicates to the values kept in the master record.
+All Values - Will store all values, regardless of whether they are duplicate to the values kept in the master record.

 Delimiter